-Peace of Mind for You and Your FamilyThe Federal Employees' Group Life Insurance Program (FEGLI) can help protect your family from burdensome funeral costs and the unexpected loss of your income.
+Peace of Mind for You and Your Family

+The Federal Employees' Group Life Insurance Program (FEGLI) can help protect your family from burdensome funeral costs and the unexpected loss of your income.
 You can get life insurance coverage starting at one year's salary to more than six times your salary and many options in between.
 You can also get coverage on the lives of your spouse and unmarried dependent children under age 22.
 You can continue your coverage into retirement if you meet certain requirements.
-For more information, visitwww.opm.gov/ life.
+For more information, visit www.opm.gov/ healthcare-insurance/life-insurance/.